-d.
-Subject to the control and direction of the Executive Committee, a trustee shall have the power to:

-(1) conduct the affairs of the trusteed association, including supervisory control over its officers, employees and other representatives;

-(2) take possession of the books, records, funds, and other assets of the trusteed association, to be held in trust for and used only in the proper conduct of its affairs;

-(3) remove officers and staff of the trusteed association, and replace them if deemed appropriate for the duration of the trusteeship; and e.
-The Executive Committee shall terminate a trusteeship as soon as the cause for its establishment has been remedied.
-If the Executive Committee rejects a request from the Board of Directors (or equivalent governing body) of a trusteed association to terminate a trusteeship, the trusteed association shall have the right to appeal to the NEA Board of Directors, provided that no such appeal may be taken within three (3) months after the decision of the NEA Board of Directors on a prior appeal.

-(4) take such other actions as in a trustee's judgment are necessary for the preservation of the rights and interests of the National Education Association and the members of the trusteed association.
+- d.
+Subject to the control and direction of the Executive Committee, a trustee shall have the power to: - 1. conduct the affairs of the trusteed association, including supervisory control over its officers, employees and other representatives; - 2. take possession of the books, records, funds, and other assets of the trusteed association, to be held in trust for and used only in the proper conduct of its affairs: - 3. remove officers and staff of the trusteed association, and replace them if deemed appropriate for the duration of the trusteeship; and - 4. take such other actions as in a trustee's judgment are necessary for the preservation of the rights and interests of the National Education Association and the members of the trusteed association.

 The Executive Committee shall have the right, with or without cause, to replace a trustee at any time.